-The blue-crowned conure is a classic conure in many ways, but this medium-sized parrot is slightly quieter and gentler than most of the other conure cousins.
-This green bird with the bright blue head and spiked tail is a gentle, intelligent, playful creature that can make a great pet.
-This is the small parrot that starred in two movies: Pauly; and the documentary film, The Parrots of Telegraph Hill.
+The blue-crowned conure is classic in many ways, but this medium-sized parrot is slightly quieter and gentler than most of its conure cousins.
+This green bird with the bright blue head and spiked tail is a gentle, clever, playful creature that can make a great pet.
+This kind of parrot has even starred in two movies: "Pauly" and the documentary "The Parrots of Telegraph Hill."

 Origin and History

-Blue-Crowned Conure Colors and Markings
+Blue-crowned Conure Colors and Markings

-When born, the blue-crowned conure has a head that is actually reddish in color, but it changes to bright blue by the time they reach maturity.
-In addition to the signature parakeet green body and the blue head, blue-crowned conures have reddish tips on their tail feathers, pink legs and feet, horn-colored beaks, and white rings around their eyes.
+Males and females are identical in color and pattern.
+When born, the blue-crowned conure has a reddish head.
+It changes to bright blue by the time it reaches maturity.
+In addition to its signature parakeet green body and blue head, blue-crowned conures have reddish tips on their tail feathers, pink legs and feet, horn-colored beaks, and white rings around their eyes.

 Caring for the Blue-Crowned Conure

-In the wild, blue-crowned conures normally feast on a varied diet of fresh fruits, vegetables, nuts, berries, and grains.
+In the wild, blue-crowned conures typically feast on a varied diet of fresh fruits, vegetables, nuts, berries, and grains.